The Ultimate Handbook for Smoke Bomb Photographers in 2026

 Pro Tip

-For portraits, contrast is king.
-Pair White or Yellow smoke against a dark tree line or shadowed wall - or use deep Purple and Blue against a bright open sky.
+Contrast is king.
+Pair white or yellow smoke against a dark tree line or shadowed wall, or use deep purple and blue against bright open sky.
 The greater the contrast between smoke color and background, the more your subject pops in the final image.

 Understanding the Safety Hazards